carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

   requirements of acquire, release and sequential consistency.
 * The L2 cache can be kept coherent with other agents on some targets, or ranges of virtual addresses can be set up to bypass it to ensure system coherence.
-* On GFX10.3 a memory attached last level (MALL) cache exists for GPU memory.
+* On GFX10.3 and GFX11 a memory attached last level (MALL) cache exists for GPU memory.
   The MALL cache is fully coherent with GPU memory and has no impact on system coherence.
 All agents (GPU and CPU) access GPU memory through the MALL cache.